michel-kraemer/actson-rs/README.md

 Actson has been optimized to perform best with large files.
 It scales linearly, which means it exhibits constant parsing speed and memory consumption regardless of the size of the input JSON text.

-The figures below show the parser's [throughput](#throughput-higher-is-better) and [runtime](#runtime-lower-is-better) for different input files and in comparison to [Serde JSON](https://github.com/serde-rs/json).
-Actson performs better than Serde JSON for every file tested.
-Since Serde JSON needs to load the whole JSON document into memory, its throughput collapses and its runtime grows exponentially the larger the input files become.
-On the other hand, Actson's throughput stays constant and its runtime only grows linearly with the input size.
+The figures below show the parser's [throughput](#throughput-higher-is-better) and [runtime](#runtime-lower-is-better) for different [GeoJSON](https://geojson.org/) input files and in comparison to [Serde JSON](https://github.com/serde-rs/json).

+Actson with a `BufReader` performs best on every file tested (`actson-bufreader` benchmark).
+Its throughput stays constant and its runtime only grows linearly with the input size.

+The same applies to the other Actson benchmarks using Tokio (`actson-tokio` and `actson-tokio-twotasks`).
+Asynchronous code has a slight overhead, which is mostly compensated for by using two concurrently running Tokio tasks (`actson-tokio-twotasks`).

+The `serde-value` benchmark shows that the parser's throughput collapses the larger the file becomes.
+This is because it has to load its entire contents into memory (into a Serde JSON `Value`).
+The `serde-struct` benchmark deserializes the file into a struct that replicates the [GeoJSON](https://geojson.org/) format.
+It suffers from the same issue as the `serde-value` benchmark, namely that the whole file has to be loaded into memory.
+In this case, the impact on the throughput is not visible in the figure since the custom struct is smaller than Serde JSON's `Value` and the test system had 36 GB of RAM.

+The `serde-custom-deser` benchmark is the only Serde benchmark whose performance is on par with the slowest asynchronous Actson benchmark `actson-tokio` (which runs with only one Tokio task).
+This is because `serde-custom-deser` uses a custom deserializer, which avoids having to load the whole file into memory (see [example on the Serde website](https://serde.rs/stream-array.html)).
+This very specific implementation only works because the structure of the input files is known and the used GeoJSON files are not deeply nested.
+The solution is not generalizable.

-Read more about the benchmarks [here](geojson_benchmarks/README.md).
+Read more about the individual benchmarks and the test files [here](geojson_benchmarks/README.md).

-> [!NOTE]
-> Full disclosure: The input files are in the range of 30 MB to 3.6 GB.
-As said above, Actson has been optimized to perform best with large files.
->
-> However, **if your JSON input files are small (a few KB or maybe 1 or 2 MB), you should use [Serde JSON](https://github.com/serde-rs/json)** as it will perform much better than Actson.
->
-> On the other hand, **if you require scalability and your input files can be of arbitrary size, or if you want to parse JSON asynchronously, use Actson.**

 ### Throughput (higher is better)